lizaifang/cakephp-docs-cn/en/core-libraries/helpers/form.rst

     hashing.
 This also allows the fields to be manipulated by Javascript.
     The ``$name`` parameter should be the entity name for the input::

-        <?php
         $this->Form->unlockField('User.id');

 .. php:method:: secure(array $fields = array())

     Generates a hidden field with a security hash based on the fields used in the form.

 .. _form-improvements-1-3: